Sondre071/PowerShell-Utility-Modules/README.md

 ### LLM

 - Capable of sending prompts to OpenRouter, provided you supply your own api key.
-- Type 'LLM' for further instructions.
+- Initiated by simply typing 'LLM'.

 ### Actions